 Methods

-This study employed the hypothetical-deductive method, also known as the method of conjecture and refutation (Popper, 1972/1979, p.
+This study employed Popper’s hypothetical-deductive method, also known as the method of conjecture and refutation (Popper, 1972/1979, p.
 164), as its problem-solving approach.
 Procedurally, it applied an enhanced version of Null Hypothesis Significance Testing (NHST), grounded on the original ideas of Neyman-Pearson framework for data testing (Neyman & Pearson, 1928a, 1928b; Perezgonzalez, 2015).

-Source of Data/Information
+Source of Data

-Data Wrangling
+Data Munging

 Source: Reproduced from Wickham et al. (2023).